JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

 **Strengths and limitations.**
 This is a particularly _elegant_ solution.
-So long the USB can keep up, everything should be Gigabit, and speed should not be an issue I have not tested it up to 1 Gbps, but the pi is prety powerful.
+So long the USB can keep up, everything should be Gigabit, and speed should not be an issue I have not tested it up to 1 Gbps, but the pi is pretty powerful.
 If you also want to be able to do heavy inference, you could add a USB [Coral accelerator][coral] or use a [jetson nano][nano].
 Since this is a wired set-up, you can see all the IP addresses.

 There is always a concern about hosing a subject's connection, and I haven't done a long test of reliability.
+Security is also a big issue on this one, and I've made included _very_ brief notes on this, below.

 **Network topology.**
 The raspberry pi works as a router,